Kurlan/scrappy-home-automation/_posts/2017-02-05-binding-relay.md

 The last step is to make our switch momentary.
 We will do this via openHAB rules.
 Create a rules file `sudo -u openhab /etc/openahb2/rules/garagedoor.rules` with the following content:

 ```
-var SLEEP_TIME = 3000
+var SLEEP_TIME = 1000

 rule "Garage Door is a momentary switch"
         when
                 Item GarageDoorSwitch received command
         then
+		if (receivedCommand == OFF) {
                 	Thread::sleep(SLEEP_TIME)
                 	sendCommand(GarageDoorSwitch,ON)
+		}
 end
 ```

-Here we basically create a rule that when it the `GarageDoorSwitch` received a command we sleep for `SLEEP_TIME` (3000 ms in this case) and then turn the switch back ON.
+Here we basically create a rule that when it the `GarageDoorSwitch` received a command we sleep for `SLEEP_TIME` (`1000` milliseconds or 1 second in this case) and then turn the switch back ON.
 Going back to the sitemap, when we hit our switch you should now hear two clicks three seconds apart.

 ### Modifying the sitemap control
 Since there's essentially one state for our switch we will change it to a button control instead of a control with two states.
 Open your sitemap file (`sudo -u openhab vim /etc/openhab2/sitemaps/myhouse.sitemap` and alter the garage section: